Long-Distance Continuous-Variable Quantum Key Distribution over 202.81 km of Fiber

 Highly efficient postprocessing is needed to achieve long transmission distances at sufficiently high secret key rates.
-We use there different information reconciliation schemes for different transmission distances (see Supplementary Section III for more details).
-Polar codes and multi-edge type LDPC codes are used to obtain high reconciliation efficiencies at the intermediate distances.
-For extremely low SNRs (lower than -23dB), error correction is very difficult and it becomes challenging to construct suitable fixed-rate error correcting codes.
+Polar codes and multiedge type LDPC codes are used to obtain high reconciliation efficiencies at the intermediate distances (see the Supplemental Material~\cite{SupplementalMaterial} for more details).
+For extremely low SNRs (lower than $-26$~{\rm dB}), error correction is very difficult and it becomes challenging to construct suitably fixed-rate error correcting codes.
 For this reason, for our longest distance, we resort to a Raptor code.
-This is a type of rateless code able to reach high reconciliation efficiency at any SNR by sending check information until error correction is successful (see Methods for details).
-Privacy amplification is implemented by a hash function (Toeplitz matrices in our scheme).
-A graphic processing unit and multi-threading technology are used to accelerate the postprocessing procedure to generate secure keys.
+This is a type of rateless code able to reach high reconciliation efficiency by sending check information until error correction is successful.
+In order to extract secret key at low SNR (lower than $-26$~{\rm dB}), we use the reconciliation scheme that combine multidimensional reconciliation and Raptor codes.
+Alice and Bob divide their data into vectors of size $8$ and normalized them.
+A binary random sequence $c$ is generated by a quantum random number generator.
+The sequence $c$ is then encoded into another sequence $U$ through Raptor encoding.
+Bob uses $U$ and his own Gaussian variable $Y'$ to calculate the mapping function $M(Y',U)$.
+After Alice received enough side information, she starts to recover $U$ by Raptor decoding and, therefore, Bob's random binary sequence $c$.
+The rate of Raptor codes is uncertain before information transmission.
+In this work, we set the expected reconciliation efficiency to 98\% and the length of the encoded sequence is $1.82\times 10^{6}$.
+We achieved high efficient reconciliation error correction with the optimal degree distribution of Raptor code.
+Then, in the step of privacy amplification, we use hash function (Toeplitz matrices in our scheme) to distill the final key at speed $1.35$~{\rm Gbps} using graphic processing unit after error correction.